I WAS WRONG

 On the fateful day, I felt completely helpless, but amazingly at peace.
 Don’t get me wrong… I was very eager for our appointment.
-I wanted to know.
-I suspected a brain bleed.
+I wanted to know and yes, I suspected a brain bleed.
 All the signs pointed to that.
 Two times prior, it was my hunch that brought us to the hospital at the right time.
 The nurse concurred.
 Even Doug and Ian who thought I was crazy at first, were eager to know the results too.

 “The MRI looks stable.”
 To me that statement was a bigger gift than a brand new lottery dream home.
-Seriously, I was stunned!
+Seriously, I was stunned.

 The thorough conversation with Dr. Chohan that followed was useful, but certainly anticlimactic.
 Why the decline?
 Could be all kinds of things… lack of brace wearing, (the new one arrives Friday), lack of exercises, even tiredness.
 Dr. Chohan was confidently not concerned.
 He recommended some additional appointments to reconnect Ian properly to resources here in Albuquerque.

 Not only was our news the best possible news.
 But I felt a bit like doubting Thomas.
 You remember Jesus’ disciple that wanted to see the nail holes to believe.

 Without having to ask, “Seeing is believing” Dr. Chohan said.
 “Let’s look at Ian’s MRI.”
 It was unnecessary, but an extra measure of kindness.
 We saw Ian’s previous bleeds, the scar tissue from previous surgeries and all the boring, gray brain matter that looked….
 BEAUTIFUL.

 My eyes were wet.
 I apologized for my panic.
 Dr. Chohan quickly validated me.
 “Don’t ever hesitate,” he said.
 “In my years of experience, I have learned to trust the Mom.
 You did the right thing.”